-In 2050, the European Union had largely decarbonised its economy, in line with the Paris agreement (EC, 2018a; UN, 2015).
+In 2050, the European Union had largely decarbonised its economy, in line with the Paris agreement (UN, 2015).
 The decarbonisation of the electricity sector was practically complete, with over 99% less emissions than in 1990.
 A plethora of different European actors, especially incumbents but also a range of new entrants to the electricity market have realised a dynamic and cost-optimal transition.
 The common internal European electricity market has been completed, allowing free and unconstrained electricity trade among all EU Member States, facilitated by a common governance framework setting a level playing field for all actors and technologies, that had enabled the climate and renewables targets to having been achieved in a cost-optimal manner (2016/864/COM).
-Instrumental to reach the targets in a cost-efficient manner was the EU emission trading scheme, which through increasing carbon prices and a tightening cap had cost-efficiently pushed out the most carbon-intensive electricity generation first.
+Instrumental to reach the targets in a cost-efficient manner was the emission trading scheme, which though increasing carbon prices and a tightening cap had pushed out the most carbon-intensive electricity generation first.
 Similarly, the climate action of the EU was based on the principle of energy efficiency first, viewing the not consumed energy as the most efficient and most climate-friendly.

-The common internal electricity market and increasingly harmonised support schemes has facilitated the cost-efficient expansion of renewable electricity sources in a European, and not national, context.
+Foremost, the common internal electricity market and increasingly harmonised support schemes has facilitated the cost-efficient expansion of renewable electricity sources in a European, and not national, context.
 The main electricity supply technologies in Europe are intermittent renewables - the low costs and abundant resources of which enabled them to dominate the power system.
 In the 2030s and 2040s there was more emphasis on the addition of dispatchable renewables, triggered by a reformed market framework, allowing them to be financed through their increasingly high value compared to additional intermittent renewables, despite their higher LCOE.
 Whereas the Member States expanded renewables at different pace in the 2010s and early 2020s, with some being front-runners and others lagging behind, the opening of support schemes to bidders in other Member States, further market integration, new interconnections and the target gap filling mechanisms, allowed and forced all Member States to pursue ambitious renewables expansion strategies.
 However, the role of common European goals gained importance over national goals over time.

-Over time, Member State borders and national support policies played less and less of a role.
+Member State borders and support policies played less and less of a role.
 Electricity trade expanded in line with the common electricity market vision.
-This addition allowed cooperation, such as joint projects, between Member States, so as to lower the electricity bill for all Europeans.
+This addition allowed cooperation, such as joint projects, between Member States.
 Electricity imports from non-EU countries (Switzerland, Norway, etc.) were facilitated through integrating them in the electricity market through cooperation agreements.

 Nuclear energy generation decreased in the 2020s, as the German phase-out decision was implemented, and as reactors across Europe reached the end of their economic life.
 The economics of new reactors was insufficient to trigger a nuclear renaissance, especially as no support for new reactors was given in the free and common European market.
 Some old reactors remained operational after safety updates (2014/87/Euratom; EURATOM, 2012, Art 24, 30).
-During the 2030s and 2040s the amount of nuclear power was determined by the Member States, which were free to build new nuclear power plants.
+Later in the 2030s and 2040s the amount of nuclear power was determined by the Member States, which were free to build new nuclear power plants.
 However, the large volumes of fluctuating renewables in the European system and the technical inflexibility of new reactor generations constrained the nuclear expansion (2017/237/EC).
+Fusion energy did not play any role in the transition before 2050 in line with the goal of finishing the European fusion demonstration project by 2051 only (EUROfusion, 2018).